jnicol/particleground/README.md

 Particleground
 ==============

-A jQuery plugin for elegant background particle systems.
+A jQuery plugin for snazzy background particle systems.
 Includes an optional parallax effect controlled by the mouse on desktop devices and gyroscope on mobile devices.

 ## Usage